sanjana-singamsetty/100-days-of-code/README.md

  -  learnt about data extraction  and some basic stuff
  - using beautiful soup

-## day - 14
-- started on a weather app
-- worked on ui and json get requests
-- worked on gps permissions and implemented it sucessfully

  # day - 14
  - learnt how to work with audio and video files in android
  - learnt about inflator and Adaptor in recyclerview